 - The large, normally rear drive wheels are now in the front and the front casters are now in the rear.

-- To reverse the forward/backward direction, I just swapped the original location of the two drive wheels.
+- To reverse the forward/backward direction, I just swapped the normal location of the two drive wheels.

 Princess Auto in Kingston, Ontario, August 2013